-W. W. Rostow, economist and political theorist, a significant player in shaping American policy in Southeast Asia and an advocate of capitalism and free enterprise, identifies three conditions that made possible the birth of development economics in the early 1980s - wartime planning for the post-IInd World War period, 19 the shift during 1948-49 from European reconstruction towards developing regions, 20 and the Korean war, all of which meant that foreign aid took the form of security rather than development for about a decade (Rostow 1990).
-It is by now well known that the 1950s were a period that saw the establishment of connections between development theory and policy, with major resolutions for the economic development of under-developed countries, and in the latter 50s, increased development assistance.
-The 1960s further saw the formation of the Alliance for Progress for Latin American nations, and a 27 per cent increase in official development assistance by OECD countries between 1960 and 1965.
-21 With increased growth rates but mass poverty and
+W. W. Rostow, economist and political theorist, a significant player in shaping American policy in South East Asia and an advocate of capitalism and free enterprise, identifies three conditions that made possible the birth of development economics in the early 1980s - wartime planning for the post-Second World War period, the shift during 1948-49 from European reconstruction towards developing regions, and the Korean war, all of which meant that foreign aid took the form of security rather than development for about a decade (Rostow, 1990).
+It is by now well known that

-18 I introduce the term 'Third World' in scare quotes in order to flag its usage in particular contexts that may not be relevant in the frame of my own argument.
-It is however, important to discuss these particular contexts, since they have been instrumental in constituting the attitude to technology, and this is what I attempt to do in the next sub-section.
+I introduce the term 'Third World' in scare quotes in order to flag its usage in particular contexts that may not be relevant in the frame of my own argument.
+It is however, important to discuss these particular contexts, since they have been instrumental in constituting the attitude to technology, and this is what I attempt to do in the next subsection.